saulocantanhede/tfgreek2/docs/about.md

 # Nestle 1904 GNT - About

+This is the [text-fabric](https://annotation.github.io/text-fabric/tf/) version of the Nestle 1904 Greek New Testament, containing the Greek text augmented with linguistic annotations.

 ## About Text-Fabric

 Text-Fabric is a powerful Python library and framework designed to facilitate the analysis and manipulation of large-scale textual data, particularly in the context of ancient languages and biblical texts.
 It provides a comprehensive set of tools for processing and querying structured text data efficiently.
 Text-Fabric was developed by [Dirk Roorda](https://github.com/dirkroorda).
 The software package is accessible at [https://github.com/annotation/text-fabric](https://github.com/annotation/text-fabric).